gerarovetta/gerarovetta/url-parser-test/README.md

 ## Function Explanation :rocket:

-The urlParser function takes two arguments:
+The urlParser function takes two argumnts:

     urlFormatString: A string that describes the format of a URL.
 It can contain constant parts and variable parts, where variable parts start with a colon (:).